 So we’d mastered baby massage.
 Actually, master might be the wrong word.
 We’d attended all six sessions.
 We’d fulfilled our financial obligation.
-Sam has chosen to wake up at certain points but, after a few minutes of me tunelessly singing inane nursery rhymes whilst grinning stupidly at him, he soon chose to fall back to sleep.
+Sam had chosen to wake up at certain points but, after a few minutes of me tunelessly singing inane nursery rhymes whilst grinning stupidly at him, he soon chose to fall back to sleep.
 So you’re thinking baby massage had been a success?
 I had a contented baby who slept at the drop of a hat?
 No I did not.
 When I finally found time at home to do some massage with him, I was too stressed thinking of all the jobs I could be doing or the crisps I could be eating.
 My massage techniques were so rough, if anything, I overstimulated him up to the point he couldn’t sleep and I refused point blank to sing any more renditions of Tommy Thumb.
 R Kelly’s ‘Remix to the Ignition’ had put him to sleep successfully since the day he was born so why change?
-Given recent revelations, maybe not the best choice of lullabies!
+Given ensuing revelations, maybe not the best choice of lullabies!

 We proceeded onto baby yoga next.
 I’d negotiated leaving the house and still hadn’t made those life long friends, so I thought I’d persist.
 But now when I say those two words next to each other, I wonder what the hell was I thinking?
 Babies and yoga?!
 I can’t remember why I thought this would be a good idea nor can I recall anything about baby yoga.
 I went.
 I moved Sam’s limbs.
 I paid a lot of money for the privilege.
 But any funny anecdotes?
 Rien.
 Nichts.
 Nada.